Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Actual cost: 955 TWD (Airport prices are just expensive…)

 Narita Airport duty-free shops really have everything.
-Besides luxury goods, skincare products, and alcohol, there are also well-stocked souvenir stores with a wide variety of items.
-Prices are generally similar to or cheaper than outside.
-If you haven’t bought enough, you can make your final purchases before boarding.
+Besides luxury goods, skincare, tobacco, and alcohol, there are also well-stocked souvenir stores with a wide variety of items.
+Prices are generally similar to or even cheaper than outside.
+If you haven’t bought enough, you can take advantage of last-minute shopping before boarding.

 17:05 Le Labo

-Actually, without searching specifically, I unexpectedly found La Lebo at Narita Airport’s Fa-So-La DUTY FREE Cosmetics & Perfumery.
+Actually, without specifically looking for it, I unexpectedly found La Lebo at Narita Airport in Fa-So-La DUTY FREE Cosmetics & Perfumery.
 According to the official website, both Terminal 1 and Terminal 2 have it.

-Gate 67B is in a remote corner, quite far away; unfortunately, I didn’t see any vending machines selling peach water along the way.
+Gate 67B is in a remote corner, quite far away; unfortunately, there were no vending machines selling peach water along the way.

 The aircraft model is BOEING 737–800, the same as on the way here.

-Narita Airport was extremely crowded; originally scheduled to depart at 18:10, but ended up waiting in line until nearly 19:00 to take off
+Narita Airport was very crowded; originally scheduled to depart at 18:10, but ended up waiting in line until nearly 19:00 to take off

-I accidentally discovered that the plane offers free WiFi for one hour.
+I accidentally discovered that the plane offers free one-hour WiFi access.

 21:07 Return to Taiwan